MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 For more information, see [What Is the Active Directory Schema?](/previous-versions/windows/it-pro/windows-server-2003/cc784826(v=ws.10)).

-The Schema Admins applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Schema Admins applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 |Attribute|Value|
 |--- |--- |